This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 About The Alamo San Antonio Texas

 The Alamo stands in the center of Downtown San Antonio in Texas.

 The old fort and cobble stoned streets, beautiful oak trees and the tree-lined San Antonio River Walk across from it, makes it one of the prettiest cities in the US.

 This Spanish military presidio on the riverbank was originally the Mission of San Antonio de Valero, which was build in 1718 and later relocated to its current place.

 The Alamo, and the nearby San Antonio Missions National Historical Park, (which we didn’t get to visit) are a UNESCO World Heritage Site.

 Next time we visit San Antonio I want to bike along the river to explore each of the missions, which are set along a 12 mile path from downtown.

-The Alamo is one of the pivotal battle sites of America in 1836.
+The Alamo is one of the pivotal battle sites of America in February 1836, at the time of the Texas revolution.

-The Americans, fighting for independence from the tyrannical control of the Mexicans, were severely outnumbered by the Mexican army who surrounded them in the fort.
+The Native Americans, fighting for independence from the tyrannical control of the Mexicans, were severely outnumbered by the Mexican army who surrounded them in the military garrison.

 Only a few women and children in the fort survived after the 13-day siege came to an end.

 During the siege of the Alamo, roughly 200 Texan soldiers defending the Alamo were killed, including their leaders, Colonels William B. Travis and James Bowie, and the legendary frontiersman Davy Crockett.